 The obstetrical panel will be drawn at your first ultrasound visit at our office - called the New OB panel.
-This will include a test for anemia, measles immunity, your blood type, VDRL, Hepatitis B and thyroid function.
-A test for the antibody to AIDS or HIV is recommended.
+This will include a test for anemia, rubella immunity, your blood type, VDRL, Hepatitis B, HIV, and thyroid function.
 A sample of urine will be obtained at the first visit to test for infection.